Digital Marketing

 A. There are a number of ways to get freelance work, including:

-• Creating a profile on a freelancing platform such as Fiverr or Upwork.
+• Creating a profile on the best freelance websites such as Fiverr or Upwork.

 • Networking with other freelancers and potential clients.